sereigh/Project-Catwalk/README.md

 ### Development

-> My role in the remote team that developed Project-Catwalk was re-desiging an implementing the client-facing features of the Questions & Answers Service.
+> My role in the remote team that developed Project-Catwalk was re-designing and implementing the client-facing features of the Questions & Answers Service.
 >
 There was a unique need to display multiple pieces of relational data in a clean and user friendly way.
-I chose to display these datapoints in an accordion style UI to reduce scrolling and support user control.
+I chose to display these data points in an accordion style UI to reduce scrolling and support user control.

- The panel functionality is controled with a queue-like function I implemented with Javascript, and supported by pure CSS properties and ternary operators that switch element classnames to show or hide information based on user interaction.
+ The panel functionality is controlled with a queue-like function I implemented with *JavaScript*, and supported by pure *CSS* properties and ternary operators that switch element classnames to show or hide information based on user interaction.

 >Check out [Operation](#Operation) for an overview of the services' functionality or the [Preview](#Preview) below for a demonstration of all Q & A features.